-(iii) a vehicle licence cancellation order is made in respect of the vehicle under section 95J,
+(iii) a vehicle licence cancellation and disqualification order is made in respect of the vehicle under section 95J,

-the vehicle licence suspension order is taken to be cancelled.
+the vehicle licence suspension and disqualification order is taken to be cancelled.

-(6) If a vehicle licence suspension order is cancelled under subsection (5), the Registrar must notify the Director General of the cancellation as soon as practicable.
+(6) If a vehicle licence suspension and disqualification order is cancelled under subsection (5), the Registrar must notify the Director General of the cancellation as soon as practicable.

 [Section 95G inserted: No. 48 of 2012 s.
-34.]
+34; amended: No. 25 of 2020 s.
+71.]

 95H.
 Return of number plates

-(1) If the number plates of a vehicle licensed in the name of a debtor have been removed under a warrant, the Sheriff may at any time return the number plates to the debtor.
+(1) If the number plates of a vehicle of a debtor have been removed under a warrant, the Sheriff may at any time return the number plates to the debtor.

 (2) If —

-(a) the number plates of a vehicle licensed in the name of a debtor have been removed under a warrant; and
+(a) the number plates of a vehicle of a debtor have been removed under a warrant; and

 (b) the warrant ceases to be in force; and

-(c) a vehicle licence cancellation order has not been made in respect of the vehicle under section 95J; and
+(c) a vehicle licence cancellation and disqualification order has not been made in respect of the vehicle under section 95J; and

-(d) the vehicle remains licensed in the name of the debtor,
+(d) when the warrant ceases to be in force, the debtor holds the vehicle licence for the vehicle (whether or not the vehicle licence is suspended),

 the Sheriff must return the number plates to the debtor as soon as practicable.